Ruthless Ronaldo axes Cruzeiro manager and entire backroom staff just days after completing takeover of former club - NewsBreak

 Ruthless Ronaldo axes Cruzeiro manager and entire backroom staff just days after completing takeover of former club

-BRAZILIAN legend Ronaldo has sacked Vanderlei Luxemburgo and his entire staff at Cruzeiro.
+BRAZILIAN legend Ronaldo has sacked Vanderlei Luxembourg and his entire staff at Cruzeiro.

 The former Samba star, 45, forked out £52.2million to secure a 51 per cent controlling stake in the Serie B club earlier this month.

-Luxemburgo had been in charge of the Brazil side since August but the veteran former Real Madrid boss is now looking for a new job.
+Luxembourg had been in charge of the Brazil side since August but the veteran is now looking for a new job.

 Cruzeiro confirmed on Tuesday: “Since the establishment of an internal audit, the Transition Committee has analysed all the operations, procedures and contracts in force in order to develop an efficient management of Cruzeiro.